 Evelyn had the Fontan procedure done this past December, and she was eager to get out of bed as soon as she could and go to physical therapy.
-She was excited to ride the bike and see the therapy dogs, including Strider and Uno.
+She was excited to ride the bike and see the therapy dogs.
 Kimberly says as soon as Evelyn came out of surgery, she said, “I did it, mommy!”
 She also reveled in showing everyone that her fingertips were now a healthy pink instead of blue, telling the nurses, “I’m pink!”

 “Those little milestones that may seem small to someone else are so big to heart kids,” Kimberly said.